harryho/blog-hugo/README.md

 git submodule update

 cd themes/<your_theme>
-git checkout hw  # only hw branch should be used git pull
+git checkout hho-blog  # only hho-blog branch should be used git pull

 ```